leigler/type-interaction/_day_2/2-assignments.md

 *Part A*

-Select and download your content.zip from the class site ().
+Select and download your [content.zip](assets/content.zip) from the class site.
 To continue exploring the effects of hierarchy on legibility, navigability, and perspective, introduce hierarchy to this content in three separate ways.
-Each method will be presented in tabloid format, and should give weight to your selected content differently.
+Each method will be presented in custom artboard Desktop (1440 x 900), and should give weight to your selected content differently.

+You should generate and use Sketch Symbols for your designs.
+Additionally, utilize at least one instance of hotspots and fixed elements for each design.
+Be prepared to show your designs in Sketch’s preview setting.